UtkarshTrivedi2934/rawnet2-antispoofing/README.md

-# RawNet2 ASVspoof 2021 baseline
+# RawNet2 ASVspoof 2019 baseline

-By Hemlata Tak, EURECOM, 2021
+By Utkarsh Trivedi, 2025

 ------

-The code in this repository serves as one of the baselines of the ASVspoof 2021 challenge, using an end-to-end method that uses a model based on the RawNet2 topology as described [here](https://arxiv.org/abs/2011.01108).
+The code in this repository serves as one of the baselines of the ASVspoof 2019 challenge, using an end-to-end method that uses a model based on the RawNet2 topology as described [here](https://arxiv.org/abs/2011.01108).

 ## Experiments